harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/GCP/2-Harness-Concepts.md

   <DocImage path={require('../static/rule_window_gcp.png')} width="90%" height="90%" title="Click to view full size image" />

 :::info
-Harness provides some out-of-the-box policies for gcp.bucket, gcp.image, gcp.instance, gcp.router, etc. that can be enforced.
-These policies cannot be edited but can be cloned.
+Harness provides some out-of-the-box policies for gcp.bucket, gcp.image, gcp.instance, gcp.router, etc. that you can enforce.
+These policies can only be cloned, not edited.
 :::

 ### Update a Rule